 Depressing the key once will place the unit into the SETUP mode.
-(Note: if the access code protection is selected, an additional step is required, see Access Code below).
-Depressing the key after entering the SETUP mode will allow the user to scroll through the SETUP parameters.
-To exit the SETUP mode, the RETURN key is depressed.
+(Note: if the access code protection is selected, an additional step is required, see Access Code).
+Depressing the key after entering the SETUP mode will allow the user to scroll through the setup parameters.